xsuite/xsuite/docs/dev_guide_xtbe_prebuilt_kernels.rst

 The ``--kind`` option limits kernel regeneration to the requested context kind.
 If omitted, ``xsuite-prebuild regenerate`` builds only ``serial`` kernels.

-Set ``XSUITE_VERBOSE`` when checking runtime selection.
+Set ``XSUITE_SHOW_KERNEL_DIAGNOSTICS=1`` when checking runtime selection.
 With this environment variable set, Xsuite prints which prebuilt kernels it considers and why each candidate is accepted or rejected.